aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 could issue a skirmish war cry and all other units would follow, breaking away from their circle to move close into the now disordered front of their enemy.
-At some point one of the horse archers would become low on ammunition; then they would begin the most dangerous and effective movement in their 'defeat in detail' tactic, they would pull their scimitar; saving the last of their arrows for their luring retreat.
+At some point one of the horse archers would become low on ammunition; then they would begin the most dangerous and effective movement in their 'deceit in detail' tactic, they would pull their scimitar; saving the last of their arrows for their luring retreat.